Francisco Mendes

-Francisco Mendes, nom de guerre Chico Té (February 7, 1939 – July 7, 1978), was a Bissau-Guinean politician.
-He was the country's first Prime Minister and held that position from September 24, 1973, until his fatal car accident under suspicious circumstances on July 7, 1978.
+Francisco Mendes, popularly known by his nom de guerre as Chico Té (February 7, 1939 – July 7, 1978), was a Bissau-Guinean politician and revolutionary.
+He was the country's first Prime Minister and held that position from September 24, 1973, until he died in a suspicious car accident on July 7, 1978.

 Early career

-Mendes was born in Enxude, Guinea-Bissau.
+Mendes was born on 7 February 1939 in Enxude, Guinea-Bissau.
 In the early 1960s, the African Party for the Independence of Guinea and Cape Verde (PAIGC) launched an armed struggle against Portuguese imperialism which would last more than a decade.
 Mendes was one of the few Guinea-Bissau students in secondary education when he abandoned school to join the PAIGC.
 He rose through the ranks in the 1960s, becoming a political commissar of the Bafatá area in 1962.
 In the years 1963–1964 he held the same function on the Northern Front.
 He entered the Political Bureau in 1964 and he became a member of PAIGC's Council of War in 1965.
 In 1967 he was appointed delegate of the Council for the Northern Front.